WASdev/ci.docker/README.md

 ## Building an application image

 According to Docker's best practices you should create a new image (FROM websphere-liberty) which adds a single application and the corresponding configuration.
-You should avoid configuring the image manually (after it started) via Admin Console or wsadmin (unless it is for debugging purposes) because such changes won't be present if you spawn a new container from the image.
+You should avoid configuring the image manually, after it started (unless it is for debugging purposes), because such changes won't be present if you spawn a new container from the image.

 Even if you docker save the manually configured container, the steps to reproduce the image from `websphere-liberty` will be lost and you will hinder your ability to update that image.